raktim-mondol/hist2RNA/README.md

 ![Reverse_cumulative_histogram](https://github.com/raktim-mondol/hist2RNA/assets/28592095/c35a99ea-429e-4bb5-a244-84a313a0a0a3)

 ### Gene prediction across patients:
-## It leverages the overall patterns of gene expression among all patients, capturing shared general trends in gene expression.
-This method allows for a more holistic understanding of gene behavior across a patient population.
+## It leverages the overall patterns of gene expression for each patient.
+This allows for a more holistic understanding of gene behavior across the population.

 ### Gene prediction across 138 genes:
 ## This analysis focuses on the expression patterns of each gene individually.
-This method reveals the significant variability in gene expression among different patients, which can lead to lower correlation coefficients due to the unique expression profiles of each gene.
+This reveals the significant variability in gene expression among different patients, which can lead to lower correlation coefficients.

 ## Contributing